datalorax/mlm2/content/schedule/index.markdown

  {{< schedule >}}

 {{< week "04-23" >}}
-  {{< description "Variance-covariance matrices & intro to Gelman & Hill notation" "Contrasting unstructured variance-covariance matrices with alternative specifications (e.g., independent, Toeplitz).
-We will also discuss the Gelman & Hill notation for multilevel models and practice writing and interpreting model equations." >}}
+  {{< description "Intro to Gelman & Hill notation" "We review content from the previous course, review Homework 1, and introduce the Gelman & Hill notation for multilevel models." >}}
   {{< wrap >}}
 {{< slides "w4p1" >}}
 {{< /wrap >}}